leoprimesmatrix/Starfall/README.md

 - **5 Challenging missions**: Each with unique objectives and increasing difficulty
 - **Diverse enemy types**: Face Swarmers, Strikers, Destroyers, Harvesters, and SporeLaunchers
 - **Epic boss battle**: Confront the massive Kryll command ship in the final mission
-- **Power-up system**: Collect enhancements to boost your ship's capabilities
 - **Special abilities**: Charge your Systems Override to unleash devastating attacks
-- **Dynamic backgrounds**: Each mission features a unique procedurally generated backdrop

 ## Controls
 - **Arrow keys/WASD**: Move your ship